horizon-research/ism-algorithm/README.md

 After untaring both "RGB image" and "Disparity" tar, you will see two folders, `frames_cleanpass` and `disparity`, in the directory.

-Next, copy two scripts from `script/psmnet` from our repository to their root directory, `PSMNet`. `psmnet_with_ism.py` is a modified script that adds our ISM algorithm into their orignal test python script.
+Next, copy two scripts from `script/psmnet` from our repository to their root directory, `PSMNet`. `psmnet_with_ism.py` is a modified script that adds our ISM algorithm into PSMNet orignal python script.
 The `test_dataset.sh` is a bash script to test the ISM algorithm on different datasets in `frames_cleanpass` folder and place each test result into a folder named `result`.

 A simple example of using `psmnet_with_ism.py`:
 ```